issamsaid/hiCL/README.md

 source files present in the [fortran_interface](https://github.com/issamsaid/hiCL/tree/master/fortran_interface) directory.<br/>
-In order to use the hiCL C/C++ link your code against libhiCL.a additionally to the OpenCL library (by adding
-*-lhiCL -lOpenCL* to your linker options), however if your code is based on Fortran the latter should linked against both the C/C++ library and the Fortran interface ( with the help of the options *-lhiCL_fortran -lhiCL -lOpenCL*).<br/>
 In order to install the build on the lib directory you can run:
 ```
 make install